 The exome represents the entirety of all known coding exons of the human genome.
-Although only comprising 1-2% of the genome, a total of 85% of all known disease-causing mutations are estimated to be located in these regions.
+Although only comprising 1% – 2% of the genome, a total of 85% of all known disease-causing mutations is estimated to be located in these regions.
 It is therefore often reasonable to perform a targeted exome analysis.
 Application areas and objectives for exome sequencing in the scientific field are diverse and range from population genetics to hereditary disease research to tumor diagnostics.

 CeGaT has broad expertise in exome sequencing and offers a comprehensive service from DNA extraction (from almost any source) to data analysis.

 Protocols may be easily adjusted to the specific requirements of your samples.
 For samples with starting amounts as low as 200 ng of DNA, we offer a low-input protocol; we have also developed a protocol optimized for the extremely fragmented DNA extracted from FFPE-derived tissues.